wikicrafter/BPTYNTK/oop.md

 > OOP is a new paradigm that allows you to think of programming like real objects instead of instructions

-> OOP is a collection of a functions and data that can be  grouped into what's called an object
+> OOP is a collection of functions and data that can be  grouped into what's called an object

-> When you need to access an object, you instantiate class that contains it
+> When you need to access an object, you instantiate a class that contains it

->> OOP helps you save time by grouping bunch of data and functions together
+>> OOP helps you save time by grouping a bunch of data and functions together

-> OOP more scalable then procedural
+> OOP more scalable than procedural